alire-project/alire/doc/getting-started.md

 You can download the last release of Alire at the [GitHub repository](https://github.com/alire-project/alire/releases).

 You will also need a GNAT compiler toolchain.
 On Linux you can usually get it from your distribution.
-Otherwise, and for Windows and MacOS you can download and install [GNAT Community](https://www.adacore.com/download).
+Otherwise, and for Windows and macOS you can download and install [GNAT Community](https://www.adacore.com/download).

 ## `alr` on Linux and macOS

 For Linux and macOS, `Alire` is simply provided in an archive.

-Once the archive is extracted you have to add `alr` in the environement `PATH`:
+Once the archive is extracted you have to add `alr` in the environment `PATH`:
 ```bash
 $ export PATH=<PATH_TO_EXTRACTED>/bin/:$PATH
 ```

-You will also have to add your GNAT toolchain in the environement`PATH`.
+You will also have to add your GNAT toolchain in the environment`PATH`.

 ## `alr` on Windows

 For Windows an installer is provided.
-The installer will create a shortcut to start `PowerShell` with `Alire` in the environement `PATH`.
+The installer will create a shortcut to start `PowerShell` with `Alire` in the environment `PATH`.

-Inside the `PowerShell` you will also have to add your GNAT toolchain in the environement`PATH`.
+Inside the `PowerShell` you will also have to add your GNAT toolchain in the environment`PATH`.
 For instance with [GNAT Community](https://www.adacore.com/download) at the default location:
 ```powershell
 PS> $env:Path += ";C:\GNAT\2020\bin\;C:\GNAT\2020-arm-elf\bin\"